Change Is Possible, But Willpower Alone Is Not Enough

 CHANGE

 Reveal your new self.
 What does s/he look like, sound like?
 How does s/he stand, speak, listen, think and behave?
 What kind of people would your new self attract into their world, and where would those people be found?
-What positive and success-generating habits does your new self maintain?
-How does your new self make decisions, now your operating system has been updated?
+What positive and success-generating habits does your new, fabulous self maintain?
+How does your new self make decisions, now that your operating system has been updated?
 What bugs and fixes have been addressed?

 If you'd like me to help you and accompany you on this journey, please don't hesitate to get in touch.
 Good luck!